osu-tournament-rating/otr-docs/docs/topics/Automated-Checks.md

 # Automated Checks

 The [](DataWorkerService.md) has numerous responsibilities, one of them being a data processing step known as automated checks.
-These checks are responsible for processing various portions of data depending on the current processing step for a particular piece of data.
+These checks are responsible for processing various kinds of data and moving them through different processing steps.

-## Core Principals
+## Core Principles

 When designing this system, we did so with the following principles in mind: